-Note: It is important that your doctor conduct a thorough check-up in order to discover any additional, pre-existing conditions that may be aggravating or contributing to your chronic sinusitis.
-For example, allergies, asthma, smoking, immune problems, gastroesophageal reflux disorder, and nasal passage structural problems are just a few examples of conditions for chronic sinusitis that your doctor needs to know about and may be improved by other medical and environmental management.
+Note: It is important that your doctor conduct a thorough history and evaluation in order to discover any additional, pre-existing conditions that may be aggravating or contributing to your chronic sinusitis.
+For example, allergies, asthma, smoking, immune problems, gastroesophageal reflux disorder, and nasal passage structural problems are just a few of the conditions that may exacerbate chronic sinusitis.
+Treatment of these conditions with medical and environmental management may also improve your sinusitis.